 339 Alexander Building

-M.M. and Doctor of Music in Vocal Performance, Florida State University
+D.M. and M.M. in Vocal Performance, Florida State University

 B.M. in Choral Music Education, Central Michigan University

 Baritone Robert Peavler currently serves as Associate Professor of Voice at Eastern Michigan University.
-He received his undergraduate degree in Choral Music Education from Central Michigan University and both a Masters of Music and Doctor of Music in Vocal Performance from Florida State University.
 Dr. Peavler regularly performs across the country as a recitalist and soloist as well as being a frequent adjudicator and clinician.
 He has presented sessions on practice techniques and diction for singers at the Michigan Music Conference in Grand Rapids, MI.
-He recently published his first book, The Mélodies of Francis Poulenc: A Study Guide (Scarecrow Press).
+He is the co-author of The Mélodies of Francis Poulenc: A Study Guide published by Scarecrow Press.

 A versatile performer, Dr. Peavler has been heard on Wisconsin and Michigan Public Radio, and recently performed with Michigan State University’s Musique 21 in a Michigan premiere performance of Kieren MacMillan’s Drunken Moon paired with Schoenberg’s Pierrot lunaire.
 His operatic credits include the title roles in Le nozze di Figaro, and Gianni Schicchi as well as the Father in Hansel and Gretel and Noye in Noye’s Fludde.
 As a orchestral soloist, Dr. Peavler’s repertoire includes Vaughan Williams’ Mystical Songs, Copland’s Old American Songs, Beethoven’s Mass in C, Handel’s Messiah, Poulenc’s La bal Masqué and the Requiems of Mozart, Fauré, and Brahms.
 An advocate of American art song, his recording, From The Heartland (Albany Records-TR1349), is a collection of contemporary American art song, highlighting composers Mechem, Argento, Pasatieri, and Hoekman.